-A civil partner who is not the biological parent of a child can apply for parental responsibility for the child either by entering into a Parental Responsibility Agreement with the person(s) with parental responsibility or getting a Parental Responsibility Order from the court.
+A civil partner who is not the biological parent of a child can apply for parental responsibility for the child either by entering into a Step-Parental Responsibility Agreement with the person(s) with parental responsibility or getting a Step-Parental Responsibility Order from the court.
 For more information see our page on Parental Responsibility.

 Civil partners have a duty to provide maintenance for any child of the family and a partner can apply for financial support for a child.
 For more information contact Child Maintenance Options.

 Can you convert a civil partnership into a marriage?

 From 10 December 2014, if your civil partnership has been registered in England and Wales you can convert the civil partnership into a marriage.
 This can be done through either a standard conversion or a conversion followed by a ceremony.
 This only applies for same-sex civil partners; there is not a right to covert a civil partnership to a marriage for opposite-sex civil partners.